anti-cheat-systems by gmh5225

 ```

-- Callback registration monitoring
+- Callback registration and object access monitoring

 ```